Lions' Aidan Hutchinson has surgery on fractured tibia, fibula with no timeline for return - KVIA

 AP Pro Football Writer

+The Lions’ star pass rusher was carted off the field Sunday in the third quarter of Detroit’s 47-9 win over Dallas.

 Hutchinson had the surgery at Baylor White Medical Center in the Dallas area.
-He will return to Detroit this week and was expected to make a full recovery, the Lions said.
+He was set to return to Detroit this week and expected to make a full recovery.

-Hutchinson was carted off the field after a sack of Dallas QB Dak Prescott in the third quarter of the Lions’ 47-9 win over the Cowboys on Sunday.
+“It’s really tough and he’s a guy who’s part of the heartbeat of this team,” Lions quarterback Jared Goff said after the game.
+“He will be fine, you know, he’s going to come back eventually whenever that may be but knowing him he will be fine and he will bounce back.”

-Hutchinson’s leg appeared to snap above the ankle when it collided with the left leg of teammate Alim McNeill as Hutchinson was pulling Prescott down.
+Hutchinson’s leg appeared to snap above the ankle when it collided with the left leg of teammate Alim McNeill as Hutchinson was pulling Dallas QB Dak Prescott down for a sack.

 “I haven’t seen it myself so I couldn’t really tell,” McNeill said.
 “I didn’t know if it was him or not, but I did feel somebody like leg-whip me, and then I see Hutch down.
 That’s wild to see.
 I hate that for him.”